-By focussing on “should haves” and “what ifs” Killingsworth and Gilbert established that “The ability to think about what is not happening is a cognitive achievement that comes at an emotional cost”.
+By focusing on “should haves” and “what ifs” Killingsworth and Gilbert established that “The ability to think about what is not happening is a cognitive achievement that comes at an emotional cost”.

-Therefore if it is proven that people are happier in a state of Mindfulness then Mindlessness what can we do to practise being in a Mindful state...
+Therefore if it is proven that people are happier in a state of Mindfulness then Mindlessness what can we do to practice being in a Mindful state...

 - Breathing – Take a few minutes from your day to appreciate your breathing.
 Enjoy it, appreciate it.

 - Go for a Walk – As you walk focus on the movement (the lifting of your legs to the lifting and falling of your feet.
 Come out of the autopilot of Mindlessness

 - Don’t focus on too many things at once – Doing too many things at once can distract us and take the focus away from the job at hand.
 Allow your self to stay in the moment by doing one task at a time giving it your full attention.

 Guided Mind Clearance sessions induce the ability for you to cultivate more mindfulness into your life by clearing the negative energy and also through visualization processes to embrace the future experiences of mindfulness within your day to day life.